On non-compact $p$-adic definable groups: Definable compactness

-Therefore, for definable manifolds, we could alternatively define definable compactness as follows: \begin{Def} A definable manifold $X$ is \emph{definably compact} if every definable continuous function $f : R(M) \setminus \{0\} \to X$ has a cluster point. \end{Def} This is essentially the definition of ``definable compactness'' appearing in \cite{O-P} (with the mistake fixed).
+Therefore, we could alternatively define definable compactness as follows: \begin{Prop} Let $Y$ be a definable subset of a definable manifold $X$.
+Then $Y$ is definably compact if and only if every definable continuous function $f : R(M) \setminus \{0\} \to Y$ has a cluster point. \end{Prop} This is essentially the definition of ``definable compactness'' appearing in \cite{O-P} (with the mistake fixed).